The Noisy Room

 The actual room.
 3 out of 100 users have ever posted severely toxic content.

 If this were just about tone of our social posts, it wouldn't matter very much.
-But this distortion compounds into something much more serious.
+But this distortion ends up causing some seriously bad patterns of behavior.

-When the majority of people looks at the feed and assumes they're outnumbered, people will often self-censor.
+When the majority of people looks at the feed and assumes they're outnumbered, people will often self-censor.3 The dynamic replicates on social media17 — fear of social isolation suppresses opinion expression on platforms where it's perceived to be unwelcome.
 They go quiet, or they leave a platform entirely.
 They cede the space to users with more extreme politics.

-The minority who aggressively post end up with their own distortion – believing they are part of the majority.
+The minority who aggressively post end up with their own distortion – believing they are part of the majority.5

-A study of 17 extremist forums (neo-Nazi groups, radical environmentalists, single-issue militants) found the same pattern everywhere: the more someone posted, the more they believed the public agreed with them.
-Participation breeds false consensus.
+A study of 17 extremist forums found the same pattern: the more someone posted, the more they believed the public agreed with them.
+More engaged participation bred false consensus.

-Both sides develop wildly inaccurate beliefs about who the other side actually is.
-Try it yourself:
+Both sides develop wildly inaccurate beliefs about who the other side actually is.6 See how some of your own beliefs line up:

-What percentage of Democratic supporters do you think are gay, lesbian, or bisexual?
+What percentage of Democratic supporters do you think are LGBTQ?

 ?